itsPav/react-gallery/README.md

-Create a config.js file in components.
+Create a config.js file in src folder.

 It should look like this;